-Wonderfully haunting and atmospheric, The Last Time I Lied by American author Riley Sager is a Mystery in Minutes favorite of 2018 so far, in a year of great crime fiction reading!
+Wonderfully haunting and atmospheric, The Last Time I Lied, by American author Riley Sager, is a Mystery in Minutes favorite of 2018, in a year of great, crime fiction reading!
 From its eye-catching, blue cover, to its breath-holdingly suspenseful, climactic action sequence, and its absolute zinger of a final twist, The Last Time I Lied just may be the quintessential summer psychological suspense!

 The novel shares that winning, Stephen Kingesque combination of coming-of-age nostalgia, a likable (albeit in this case, unreliable) main character the reader becomes invested in, and a chill down the spine, spooky atmosphere (minus any gore) that, along with the addition of numerous misdirections and twists, and even an Easter egg nod to Mr. King's work, makes The Last Time I Lied simply pure fun to read!

 Located within 4000 acres of privately-owned wilderness at the southern base of the Adirondacks sits Camp Nightingale, featuring an imposing, gothic lodge, electricity-free cabins, illuminated only by lantern after nightfall, and the mysterious Lake Midnight, a large, man-made lake where "the farthest-reaching branches (of submerged trees) scrape the bottoms of canoes, sounding like fingernails trying to scratch their way out of a coffin".
 At the nightly campfire, ghost stories about sinister secrets of the lake, as well as of the surrounding dense and shadowy woods, are told.